ArivazhaganArul/gpayments-support/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Archivos de ayuda para 4Geeks Payments
+Tutoriales y Ayuda para 4Geeks Payments
 =============================================

 4Geeks Payments es una pasarela de pago que permite que puedas cobrar a tus clientes mediante tarjeta de crédito o débito, de una forma fácil y segura.